 The area consists of two motte and bailey sites.
 It is thought they were related and that the second, on the western side of the road, was of later construction, making the first its predecessor.
 Little is known of the area.
 The western castle has been damaged by historic quarrying and only small excavations have taken place, but swords and other iron relics have been unearthed.
 Being on the ground and using the LIDAR information, it is clear to see that the actual extent of the earthworks are much larger than those represented on the OS map.

-Continue along the road and when you reach a track on your right, cut diagonally across the field, leaving the road behind.
-Meet the trees, exit out onto White Lane and turn right.
+Continue along the road for another 500 metres or so and when you reach a track on your right, cut diagonally across the field, leaving the road behind.
+Head for the far corner to meet the trees, exit out onto White Lane and turn right.
 As you stroll back towards your vehicle, don’t forget to look back at the castle as the view reminds you what a commanding location the castle had over its surrounding landscape.